PHI CHI ΨΨΨ Chapter

 Are there any leadership positions available?

 There are positions that Phi Chi switches out semesterly.
 These positions are known as "supporting executive members."
-The positions include social chair, volunteer chair, honor chair, recruitment chairs, academic chairs, pr chair, and diversity chair.
+The positions include social chair, volunteer chair, honor chair, recruitment chairs, academic chairs, public relations chair, and diversity chair.
 You are qualified to run for any of these positions once you are initiated into the fraternity.

 Is there a GPA requirement?